theronhitchman/linear-algebra/syllabus/index.md

 ##### Question: Is there a good way to test if a square matrix is invertible?

- * Determinants and the Invertible Matrix Theorem (Chapter 5)
+ * Determinants and the Invertible Matrix Theorem (Chapter 5, CORE)

     > Use properties of determinants, compute determinants in a variety of ways,
     > Use the invertible matrix theorem